history, mission and values

 PRINCIPLED: We are committed to the highest standards of personal honesty and behaviour, never compromising our reputation and always acting in the best interests of the Charity.

-AMBITIOUS: We are determined to fully exploit the potential of Pets as Therapy for people across the UK, constantly developing new and creative ways to deliver our Vision and Mission.
+AMBITIOUS: We are determined to fully explore the potential of Pets as Therapy for people across the UK, constantly developing new and creative ways to deliver our Vision and Mission.

 What our establishments say